kimrodriguezFINTECH/AWHALE/README.md

 An alternative method to calculate a rolling window is to take the exponentially weighted moving average.
 This is like a moving window average, but it assigns greater importance to more recent observations.
 Try calculating the ewm with a 21-day half-life.

 ## Sharpe Ratios
-Investment managers and their institutional investors look at the return-to-risk ratio, not just the returns.
-After all, if you have two portfolios that each offer a 10% return, yet one is lower risk, you would invest in the lower-risk portfolio, right?

 Using the daily returns, calculate and visualize the Sharpe ratios using a bar plot.